 At a young age, Chelsea centered her career around the dental field.
 Throughout her seven years of working at Hubbard and Leath Dental, she had been an assistant and front desk member prior to becoming a hygienist.
 Her expansive range of duties have given her knowledge in every aspect of patient care.
 Her history in the dental field pushed her to pursue dental hygiene where she graduated from Oakland Community College as a Registered Dental Hygienist.
-She is certified in local anesthetic and sedation using nitrous oxide which aids in her mission to keep patients comfortable and at ease.
+She is certified in local anesthetic and sedation using laughing gas, which aids in her mission to keep patients comfortable and at ease.
 With her caring and gentle demeanor, you will feel right at home.

 Enza, one of our hygienists, has been with Hubbard and Leath Dental since 2014.
 She started her dental career assisting in 2003 and later graduated from University of Detroit Mercy with a Bachelor’s of Science degree in Dental Hygiene in 2008.
-Her certification includes local anesthesia and nitrous sedation.
+Her certification includes local anesthesia and inhaled sedation.
 She has had experience with treating a variety of patients with rotations at the VA Hospital and the University Health Center in downtown Detroit.
 When she is not working, she is spending time with her husband and two young boys.
 Enza prides herself in working at Hubbard and Leath Dental and building relationships with her patients.

 Natalie’s interest in the dental world began when she took a job as a front desk member.
 During her time at the front desk, she learned the terminology and systems that are associated with a dental practice, and developed an interest in the clinical side of dentistry.
 Natalie is certified in intraoral radiographs, and enjoys learning new treatment options for patients.
 As an assistant, her goal is to ensure patients have a comfortable experience.
 She enjoys watching the transformation patients receive after extensive dental care, and loves the boost in confidence it brings them.
 While not at work, Natalie enjoys traveling with her family.